 Water Park Splashworld – Avignon France

-It the first and largest water-themed park in France, situated in Provence region, near Avignon, it can provide you family rides, areas for younger children, different water slides, largest lazy river in Europe and also the biggest surf simulator in the world.
+It the first and largest water-themed park in France, situated in the Provence region, near Avignon, it can provide you family rides, areas for younger children, different water slides, the largest lazy river in Europe, and also the biggest surf simulator in the world.
 This water park is open during the summer season (from June to September) and it is also suitable for people with disabilities.